takuto0126/TMTGEM/doc/TMTGEM_manual_v1_2.md

 ## 4.3 Sample 3: Chile
 TMTGEM newly became capable of dealing with topography area whose top right corner is in land.
-In the same manner as the previous samples, one can obtain the results in the following procedure:
+In the same manner as the previous samples, one can obtain the results.

-in TMTGEM/Chile/flow/

-	$./run_comcot.sh

-in TMTGEM/Chile/mesh/

-	$./tetmeshgen.sh

-in TMTGEM/Chile/em/

-	$./run.sh

 Results are as follows:

 ![Fig11](./images/Fig11.png)